gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ## Bill of Materials

 This device has it's own BOM which is separate from any other build items related to the pack or wand.
-This shares the same Arduino platform as the other controllers and we'll be using the same type of serial protocol as used between the pack and wand.
+This utilizes the same ArduinoIDE for writing software as the other controllers and we'll be using the same type of serial protocol as used between the pack and wand.

 **Core Electronics**